-The purpose of this course is to introduce you to the power dynamics in organizations.
-The course is designed so that you will learn concepts that areuseful for understanding, analyzing, and developing political skill.
+"If you want to test a (person's) character, give (him/her) power."
+These famous words articulate one of the many tensions of exercising power.
+Regardless of whether you have an appetite for power or disdain it, power and politics are likely to play an important role in your career.
+The purpose of this course is to introduce you to concepts that are useful for understanding, analyzing, and developing your political skill.
 But beyond discovering ways to extend your own power in organizations, we will also uncover lessons about ways in which power and politics can blind you, and how to navigate situations in which you are up against powerful people.
-Using a range of scholarly articles, cases, exercises, assessments and simulations, we will extract a variety of lessons about power and politics in organizations.
-Topics include voice, issue selling, building coalitions and networks, coping with intolerable bosses and incivility, and downsizing.
-Students will be expected to engagein field research for their coursework and final paper, and the course requiresthat students submit assignments for almost every class session.
+Using a range of scholarly articles, cases, exercises, assessments and simulations, we will extract a variety of lessons relevant to your role in organizations.
+Topics include diagnosing power in organizations, building coalitions, change management, understanding networks, coping with intolerable bosses and incivility, and downsizing.
+Students will be expected to engage in field research for their coursework and final paper, and the course requires that students submit assignments for almost every class session.
 Organizations are inherently political arenas that require social astuteness, and an understanding of the "rules of the game."
 This course is designed for students aiming to develop their leadership, general management and career skills through a better understanding of power and politics, and relates to other courses on these topics in the Management department.

-Management 610 is the first core course in the MBA Program and it cannot be waived.
+MGMT 610 is the first core course in the MBA Program and it cannot be waived.
 The first week of the fall term (in August) is dedicated to this formative and foundational experience.
 This course focuses on developing students' knowledge and skill set for teamwork and leadership.
 It is meant to be an intense immersion experience that draws strongly on the pedagogy of the Wharton Teamwork and Leadership Simulation, a team-based, highly interactive simulation that was custom-designed specifically to allow students to experience the core concepts they learn in this class.
 The three goals of this course are for students to learn: 1.
 Leadership behaviors: how to enact the skills that contribute to a team's effective performance.
 2. Team dynamics: how to be an effective team member, as well as how to best design work teams; 3.
 Organizational awareness: understanding organizational culture.
 Format: A custom-designed Wharton-only simulation is paired with course sessions to deliver a unique learning experience.
 Classes will include experiental learning combined with debriefings, lectures, readings, class discussion and personal and group performance feedback.
 This course reflects the realities that informal leadership occurs in teams on an ongoing basis, that being a good team player is a part of leadership, and that many of one's early experiences with leadership will occur while working on teams.
 Because of the team-based nature of this course, and time intensive nature of this experience, attendance is mandatory for ALL five sessions of this class.
 NOTE: Credit-bearing, core coursework begins with the MGMT610: Foundations of Teamwork and Leadership course.

-The purpose of this course is to introduce you to the power dynamics in organizations.
-The course is designed so that you will learn concepts that are useful for understanding, analyzing, and harnessing power.
-But beyond discovering ways to extend your own power, influence and political skill in organizations, we will also uncover lessons about ways in which power and politics can blind you, and how to navigate situations in which you are up against powerful people.
-Using a range of theoretical and business articles, cases, exercises, assesments, and simulations, we will extract a variety of lessons about power and politics in organizations.
-Topics include political skill, influence, issue selling, change management, networks, hierarchy, political conflict, corruption, coping with intolerable bosses, speaking up, redemption, and downsizing.
+"If you want to test a (person's) character, give (him/her) power."
+These famous words articulate one of the many tensions of exercising power.
+Regardless of whether you have an appetite for power or disdain it, power and politics are likely to play an important role in your career.
+The purpose of this course is to introduce you to concepts that are useful for understanding, analyzing, and developing your political skill.
+But beyond discovering ways to extend your own power in organizations, we will also uncover lessons about ways in which power and politics can blind you, and how to navigate situations in which you are up against powerful people.
+Using a range of scholarly articles, cases, exercises, assessments and simulations, we will extract a variety of lessons relevant to your role in organizations.
+Topics include diagnosing power in organizations, building coalitions, change management, understanding networks, coping with intolerable bosses and incivility, and downsizing.
+Students will be expected to engage in field research for their coursework and final paper, and the course requires that students submit assignments for almost every class session.
 Thematically, this course highlights how your relationships with organizational stakeholders and an understanding of the organizational context are crucial to successfully navigating the political terrain of oganizations.
 Organizations are inherently political arenas that require social astuteness, and an understanding of the "rules of the game."
 This course is designed for students aiming to develop their leadership, general management and career skills through a better understanding of power and politics, and relates to other courses on these topics in the Management department.